 Common typos in the recipient field include spaces and symbols.

-After you have sent the campaign, we will also provide the list of email addresses that bounced under stats.
+After you have sent the campaign, we will also provide the list of email addresses that bounced under statistics.

-We only support Chrome, Firefox, Samsung Internet, the latest Microsoft Edge, and IE 11at the moment.
-There is already an issue open for Microsoft Edge version 18 (#451).
+We only support Chrome, Firefox, Samsung Internet, the latest Microsoft Edge, and IE 11 at the moment.

-If you are checking out Postman, you can go through most of the steps before we ask you to enter a credential.
-This is so that the civil servants can learn how to navigate the user interface first before initiating the necessary paperwork for procuring a Twilio account.
+If you are checking out PostmanSG, you can go through most of the steps before we ask you to enter a credential.
+This is so that the public officers can learn how to navigate the user interface first before initiating the necessary paperwork for procuring a Twilio account.
 Without the credentials, we are not able to send the SMS messages.

-Before you send an SMS or Telegram message to the citizens, we will ask you to put in your credentials and send a message to yourself to test the credentials.
+Before you send an SMS or Telegram message to citizens, you will be asked to enter your credentials and send a message to yourself to test the credentials.
 We recommend that you log onto Twilio console so that you can copy and paste in the credentials when prompted.

-Subscription is currently not in the scope of Postman.
+Subscription is currently not in the scope of PostmanSG.
 It will likely be part of other productivity products under OGP.

-We are not going to cover this feature in the first iteration of Postman.
-You can check when an SMS is sent by logging into your Twilio console and searching for the phone number.
+Alternatively, you can log in to your Twilio console and search for the relevant phone number.
 Your agency is the only one that can check through your Twilio account.
 We will not be able to access it.

-We do not support WhatsApp broadcast message sending.
-WhatsApp is more expensive than SMS, especially if you don’t send enough messages regularly.
+We currently do not support WhatsApp broadcast message sending.
+WhatsApp costs more to maintain, especially if you don’t send enough messages regularly.
 If you do not track read receipts, SMS is the perfect alternative to notify citizens based on our user research.
-It is much easier to set up a Twilio account than a WhatsApp business account.
+It is also much easier to set up a Twilio account than a WhatsApp business account.
 Detailed info on WhatsApp can be found on our Workplace group.
-Use your gov email address to login.
+Use your gov.sg email address to log in.

 Depending on your usage, Twilio has a few different plans.
 If you do pay-as-you-go, you only need a corporate credit card on file.
 It works like a prepaid mobile plan.
 You top-up certain amounts of money every month and deplete the account as you send SMS.
 Post-paid mobile plans require you to contact Twilio’s rep and initiate a procurement process that adheres to IM8 guidelines.
 You can go to SMS & Twilio to find out more.